helenajovcic7/AzureHack/Labs/LAB_02_managing_azure.md

 </details>

 <details>
-  <summary>Create a resource lock to disable deletion of Production resource group</summary>
+  <summary markdown="span">Create a resource lock to disable deletion of Production resource group</summary>

 1. On the **Production** resource group blade, click **Locks** then **+ Add** and specify the following settings: